|

 For Freight or Passage apply to the Master or

-Fraser, Campbells & Co.
+FRASER, CAMPBELLS & Co.

 Cumingsburg, 26th January, 1811.

-Newfoundland Cod Fish, [heading]
+Newfoundland Cod Fish,

-Just Imported in the Perthshire, Capt.
-McKenlay, and for Sale by
+JUST Imported in the Perthshire, Capt.
+McKENLAY, and for Sale by

-Fraser, Campbells & Co.
+FRASER, CAMPBELLS & Co.

 Cumingsburg, 26th January, 1811.

-The Undersigned request a Meeting of the Creditors of the late F.
+THE Undersigned request a Meeting of the Creditors of the late F.

-Kroll, at the Union Coffee House, on Friday Noon, the 8th Proximo, to consider
+KROLL, at the Union Coffee House, on FRIDAY

-of the best manner in which to make a Dividend of the Crop of Plant: Sophia,
+Noon, the 8th Proximo, to consider of the best manner in which to make a

-now on hand.
-It is therefore hoped, that all who can, will attend, or
+Dividend of the Crop of Plant: SOPHIA, now on hand.
+It is therefore hoped, that

-otherwise, authorise some Person to act for them, as such measures as are
+all who can, will attend, or otherwise, authorise some Person to act for them,

-resolved on by a majority on that day will be considered binding on all
+as such measures as are resolved on by a majority on that day will be

 Demerary, 25th January 1811.

-Wanted, a Situation as Manager on a Sugar or Cotton Estate, by one
+WANTED, a Situation as Manager on a Sugar or Cotton Estate, by one

 who can be well recommended.
 Please apply to Messrs.
-Hyndman & Cary,
+HYNDMAN & CARY,

 Cumingsburg.
 January 26, 1811.

-The Undersigned informs the Public, that he will attend in future,
+THE Undersigned informs the Public, that he will attend in future,

 at the Honourable Court of Demerary, as well as Essequebo; for the performance